 Whilst it has been “business as usual” for Trinity Homecare, the acquisition has allowed our skilled staff across the businesses to join forces, sharing expertise and knowledge.
 With a greater selection of carers to match with client’s needs, the acquisition has already strengthened our capacity to deliver the same outstanding care, and to achieve our Mission “to enrich quality of life by providing heartfelt home care and support through life’s journeys.”

 Spreading joy and hope – Keeping your loved ones entertained

 To keep our clients entertained and our care workers’ spirits high, we put in place some very fun activities such as our Arts and Crafts challenge and Christmas card design competition.
 The activities bought so much joy, we will be continuing similar activities into the New Year, 2021.

 In addition to this, Trinity Homecare was able to join clients in celebrating milestone birthdays, and anniversaries.
 Pat and Dennis’ 70th anniversary was a romantic story that bought us much warmth to all our hearts.
 TrinityCarer Joana also assisted in preparing a fantastic dinner date for them.
 The full story can be found here.

 Then, we had TikToks created by the team at Trinity.
-There were some low points during 2020 but there were also highs, as the video below shows.
+There were some low points during 2020 but there were also highs.